Paul Fitzpatrick Russell: Archbishop Auxiliary Bishop of Detroit

 On May 23, 2022, Pope Francis named Russell as an auxiliary bishop of Detroit, allowing him to keep the personal title of archbishop.
-On July 7, 2022, he was installed as auxiliary bishop.
+On July 7, 2022, he began his role as auxiliary bishop.
 On the occasion when an archbishop in his own right is appointed bishop of a diocesan see, the archbishop is personally referred to as the "Archbishop Bishop of [See Name]."
 In Russell's very rare circumstance, as an archbishop in his own right being appointed as an auxiliary bishop, he was to be personally be referred to as an "Archbishop Auxiliary Bishop of Detroit."

 Russell has a devotion to his mother's cousin Michał Piaszczyński, a beatified priest who died in the Sachsenhausen concentration camp during World War II.
 Russell is fluent in French, Italian, Spanish, and German.